- NY Credits : 16.0

 recognize auditor-provided tax services; and

-recall the major changes made to auditing standards as a result of SAS Nos.
-128 through 131.
+recall the major changes made to auditing standards as a result of SAS Nos.134 through 139 as well as SSAE No. 19.